jlahire/weather-pwa/README.md

   2. Deleted backend directory since it is now empty.
 7. The most difficult part of all of this is checking/updating my files to make sure that everything will work together.
   1. weather.js: This file was probably the most difficult for me to put together and keep up with.
 I knew from previous projects using .js that I needed to manage error handling.
 This slideshow presentation: https://www.slideshare.net/slideshow/enterprise-javascript-error-handling-presentation/630870 was extremely helpful in getting an idea of how I wanted to set everything up..
 I welcome input on this as I'm still very inexperienced with java anything.
 The most difficult part was learning the child process of running a python file and then writing the code to execute the python script.
 I definitely copy and pasted this part and added my sanitized strings.
 The error handling was difficult to figure out.
 I ended up finding an image on google that had error codes along with descriptions and used that for writing my error messages.
+8. Well I got the netlify to deploy but still ran into the same issue.
+I htink that I need to recheck my build.sh.
+  1. I'm glad I checked this.
+I ran through the build logs for my netlify and figured instaed of using pyenv to install python 3.8 I would "manually install 3.8 and run app.py with the python command not python3.
+I have had this work for me in some situations so maybe i'll get lucky with this fix.

 ## Resources